 Let’s dive into what I like to refer to as the big 3: O-P-C.

-#1: The Open-ended Question.
 These are broad questions that enable the sales rep to understand the current thinking and position of the prospect.
-Open-ended questions don’t have a single word answer or even a right or wrong answer.
+Open-ended sales questions don’t have a single word answer or even a right or wrong answer.
 They begin with words such as who, what, where, when, why, tell me about it and describe for me.

 Open questions are designed to allow the prospect to provide their insight and perspective about what is going on and why it is important.
 They tend to establish a high-level dialogue.
 Preparing specific open-ended questions is critical when engaging an executive.
-Examples include:
+Examples of 3 open ended questions for sales calls include:

 The answers to open-ended questions provide tremendous insight and context, so be sure to take notes.

-#2: The Probing Question.
-Probing questions are much more targeted than open questions.
+Probing questions to ask are much more targeted than open questions.
 The answer to a probing question may be a finite answer: yes or no, true or false.
 Probing questions typically follow open-ended questions.
 They offer a way to drill down deeper into any area relevant to better understand your prospect.
 Probing questions identify additional information that a prospect may not have initially recognized or included with the answer to the open question.

 It is often the probing questions that demonstrate your knowledge and experience to the prospect.
 Probing questions can expand the prospect’s perspective since they can be used deliberately to uncover needs or requirements that you may be uniquely positioned to address.

 In sales, our communication process is to ask open and probing questions to create shared understanding and agreement with the prospect as well as to build your credibility.
-Examples of probing questions include:
+Examples of 3 probing questions to ask include:

 Confirming questions demonstrate your listening skills and reinforce your expertise and relevance to further build your credibility.
 Confirming questions also enable the prospect to clarify or restate anything that may not have been clearly described.
 Most important, confirming questions validate shared understanding.
-Examples include:
+Examples of confirming sales questions include:

 Conversational questioning skills go beyond knowing what to ask.
 It includes knowing how to ask the questions.
 Your initial sales call is a conversation.
 It is not an interrogation.
 The proper mix of open, probing, and confirming questions creates an engaging dialogue and uncovers a prospect’s need.

 Remember, you know your product is perfect for them.
-Your questions will help them see your product as the ideal solution!
+Your insightful, open ended, and probing questions will help them see your product as the ideal solution!
 Establish credibility, value, and interest by preparing deliberate, purposeful and insightful O-P-C questions.

 Sell with Value!